plone/training/addons.rst

 Installation is a two-step process.

 First, we must make the addons code available to Zope.
-This means, that Zope can import the code, buildout is responsible for this.
+This means, that Zope can import the code. buildout is responsible for this.

 Use ``vagrant ssh`` to ssh to your vagrant, and change the buildout.cfg file in XXX.